bardpedersen/INF205/README.md

 All the data is gathered with the same pc,
 A 2010 MacBook pro, with 10GB memory.

+Results was made with 10'000 spheres and these parameters:
+'''
+   double pfract = 1.0/10.0;
+   double max_ratio = 3.0/3.0;
+      '''
-10'000 spheres, Collisions started with: 7522
+Collisions started with: 7522

 10 iterations